-Rhinoplasty is surgery to repair or reshape the nose.
-This may be performed for cosmetic reasons to improve the appearance and proportion of the nose, and improve a person’s self-confidence.
+Rhinoplasty (sometimes called a ‘nose job’) is surgery to repair or reshape the nose.
+This may be performed for cosmetic reasons to change the appearance and proportion of the nose and improve a person’s self-confidence.
 Plastic surgery of the nose is also used to correct breathing problems caused by structural abnormalities in the nose.
-Both Specialist Plastic Surgeons and Specialist Ear Nose and Throat surgeons perform rhinoplasty.

 Almost all of these operations are performed through the nostrils, which means there are no visible cuts (or subsequent scars) to the face.
 Some operations require a cut to the tissue between the nostrils to perform the rhinoplasty.

 Rhinoplasty can change the size of the nose, as well as its width and profile.
 The nose tip, shape of the nostrils and balance of the nose (nasal symmetry) can also be altered.

 Surgery of the nose can reduce or augment structures of the nose using cartilage grafted from other areas of the body.
 Occasionally, a piece of cartilage from the ear and (rarely) a section of rib cartilage may be used.